Are you making the most out of your social media insights?

 That’s why you should leverage your social media insights to understand whether you’re reaching your target audience or not.

-For example, a tool like Buffer can tell you exactly who forms your audience and where they’re located:
+For example, a tool like Buffer can give you crucial audience insights:

 What this data will tell you is whether you need to change up your strategy in order to reach the right audience.
 For example:

-Running highly targeted social media ads to reach your target audience and generate more followers
+- Running highly targeted social media ads to reach your audience and generate more followers

 While this is more of a long-term strategy – as it takes time to change your social media audience – it’s worth doing this regularly as the more targeted your followers are, the better your results will be.

-Your social media analytics can provide a ton of insights that will help improve your overall social media strategy and your social media ROI.
+Your social media analytics can provide a ton of insights that will help improve your overall strategy and your social media ROI.

 However, it’s important to track all of this data consistently and leverage it to its full potential: